WLAN-Pi/wlanpi-documentation/docs/faq.md

 ```
 Enter your SSID and PSK in the areas indicated in the file.

-Finally, unplug and replace your USB wireless NIC, or reset your WLAN Pi for the new settings to tke effect.
+Finally, unplug and replace your USB wireless NIC, or reset your WLAN Pi for the new settings to take effect.

 (For other security methods, look in the following file for configuration examples: /home/wlanpi/wiperf/conf/etc/wpa_supplicant/wpa_supplicant.conf)